warpas/warpas.github.io/posts/unfinished/When will you publish the next post?.md

 My posts didn’t appear on a fixed schedule up to this point.
 There was close to a week between the first post and the second one.
 Then a bit over 2 weeks before the third one.
 Then the fourth one dropped 9 weeks after that.
 What’s up with that?

 I published the first post over **3 months ago**.
 Over that time I got better at understanding my own process.
-With that in mind I’d like to answer the question from the title - “When will you publish the next post?“
+With that in mind, I’d like to answer the question from the title - “When will you publish the next post?“

 The short answer is - There won’t be a fixed schedule for now.
-I have been writing every day, in my spare time and when I have written something I consider worth your while, then it’ll get published.
+I have been writing every day in my spare time.
+And when I have written something worth your while, then it’ll get published.

-If you’re interested in a my reasoning behind this answer, then you’re welcome to read on and explore the topic of writing and publishing with me. 😇
+You’re welcome to read on and explore the topic of writing and publishing with me. 😇

 - - - -